Bell number

 (sequence A000110 in the OEIS).

-The Bell number counts the number of different ways to partition a set that has exactly elements, or equivalently, the number of equivalence relations on it. also counts the number of different rhyme schemes for -line poems.[1]
+The Bell number counts the different ways to partition a set that has exactly elements, or equivalently, the equivalence relations on it. also counts the different rhyme schemes for -line poems.[1]

 As well as appearing in counting problems, these numbers have a different interpretation, as moments of probability distributions.
 In particular, is the -th moment of a Poisson distribution with mean 1.